On $BV$ functions and essentially bounded divergence-measure fields in metric spaces: Preliminaries

 \subsection{The differential structure}

 Below, we shall briefly discuss the differential machinery that we are going to use for the rest of the paper.
 As anticipated in the Introduction, this will provide a metric counterpart to the notions of cotangent and tangent bundles.
+We recall that, while \cite{gi2} provided this structure for the case $p=2$ only, a straightforward generalization of such construction for any exponent $p\in[1,\infty]$ was given in \cite[Chapter 5]{bu}, so here we shall follow the latter as our main reference.

-We notice that for a full understanding of this setting, a throughout treatment of the theory of $L^p$-normed modules would be necessary; this task was carried on in detail in \cite{gi2}, to which we therefore address the reader.
+We notice that for a full understanding of this setting, a throughout treatment of the theory of $L^p$--normed modules would be necessary; this task was carried on in detail in \cite{gi2}.
+Nevertheless, for the reader's convenience, we shall include a brief account on this theory in Appendix \ref{sec-appendix}.